xact-con/_project-events/ReadMe.md

 # Windows application for logging different type of events #
 Log any kind of events (e.g. meals, any kind of activities, smoking cigarettes, ...).
 Logged events can be presented in range of reports.

 ### Technologies ###
 - language - Python 3
-- GUI - tkinter
+- GUI - Tkinter
-- database - sqlite3
+- database - SQLite

 ### Functionality details ###
 ##### Settings #####